1. Fill your own cup before you fill the cup of others.

 Mindset Shift: The more I let go of perfection, the more I can enjoy!

 5. Do not stuff your emotions!
 This can be an emotional time of year for so many different reasons.

 Mindset Shift: When I allow my emotions to flow through me, I can acknowledge what I need.

 Stay conscious of how you are feeling and check in with yourself throughout the day.
 Take care of your emotional health by journaling, spending time in nature or talking through emotions with friends to keep stress and emotions from bottling up.

 6. Shine your light as bright as you can and do not dim your light for anyone this holiday season.

 The more we embrace all of who we are, the more we live in alignment and gratitude for this life.

 Mindset Shift: The bigger I shine; the more I live in gratitude.

-To learn more about how you can put these practices into your own life go to my website.
+To learn more about how you can put these practices into your own life.

 Hi, Rebel Health Tribers.
 This is Nanci Tunley, certified transformation coach and functional diagnostic nutrition practitioner.
 I am super blessed to be here with you today talking about six energy shifts, mindset shifts, that you can try on this holiday season for more happiness, for more joy, and for more energy.
 The truth is I actually made this list for myself just as much as I made it for you.
 Let’s go ahead and get started.